Skip to main content

 • Responding to customer inquiries promptly and professionally.

-Typically, you'll need to have some experience handling cash and working with customers to secure a position as a universal banker.
-Many universal bankers also have an associate's or bachelor's degree in a related field like finance or business.
-The American Bankers Association offers industry certifications that may give you a competitive edge, as well.
+Typically, you'll need to have some customer service or sales experience to work as a Universal Banker.
+Many Universal Bankers also have an associate's or bachelor's degree in a related field like finance or business.
+Also, remember that it doesn't hurt to have a desire to learn.

 Teller Job FAQs